kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 var velocity = Vector2()  # the player's movement vector
 var screensize  # size of the game window
 ```
-The `ready()` function is called when a node enters the scene tree, so that's a good time to find the size of the game window:
+The `ready()` function is called when a node enters the scene tree (i.e. when the object is created), so that's a good time to find the size of the game window:

 ```
 func _ready():